CMS Key Management Handbook

 Key Strength

-- When encrypting keys for storage or distribution, always encrypt a cryptographic key with another key of equal or greater cryptographic strength.
+- Always use a cryptographic key with another key of equal or greater cryptographic strength when encrypting keys for storage or distribution

 - Choose a key length that meets or exceeds the comparative strength of other algorithms in use within your system.
 Refer to NIST SP 800-57 Table 2.

-- Review NIST SP 800-57 Recommendation for Key Management for recommended guidelines on key strength for specific algorithm implementations.
+- Review NIST SP 800-57 Recommendation for Key Management for detailed recommendations on key strength for specific algorithm implementations.
+Table 1 also summarizes the information in SP 800-57-3.

 All public key certificates used at CMS are issued in accordance with Federal PKI policy and validated to the Federal PKI trust anchor when being used for user signing, encrypting purposes, authentication, and authorization.